xiaohuangren1001/Bilibili-av-bv-converter/README.md

 bv2av('DV17x411w7KC') # av170001
 ```

-If you can't understand the code, you can see these videos:
+If you can't understand the code, you can watch these videos:

 [av to bv](https://www.bilibili.com/video/BV1N741127Tj)